Opposing brothers Scott, Tyler Heineman share special moment

 Their two managers chatted ahead of time about sending the Heinemans to meet before first pitch Saturday night.
 What made the moment even sweeter for the close-knit siblings is Scott and Tyler each earned a start — something that might not necessarily have happened in other circumstances but worked out beautifully in this condensed 60-game season.

-Scott filled in at center field for Texas in place of the ailing Danny Santana, while Giants catcher Heineman has a greater opportunity to play after Buster Posey opted out of the season.
+Scott filled in at center field for Texas in place of the ailing Danny Santana, while Giants catcher Heineman has a greater opportunity to play after Buster Posey opted out of the season to care for premature twin girls he adopted last month.

 “It’s just sheer coincidence,” Rangers manager Chris Woodward said of the good fortune for both sides.